Child abuse cases spark outrage in South Korea | DW | 23.02.2021

 But there are also other social factors involved.
 South Korea family life traditionally involved three generations under one roof.
 Following South Korea's economic development, children now leave home sooner and grandparents live alone in so-called silver towns of newer apartments, leaving young families with children increasingly on their own.

-For new parents, explains Lee, "It has gone from a large family to a nuclear family, so there is really no supporting resources that they used to get from an extended family.
-Now they have to take care of it by themselves, which has a connection to the incidences of child abuse and neglect."
+For new parents, explains Lee, "It's gone from a large, extended family to a nuclear family, so there is really no supporting resources that they used to be able to get from an extended family.
+Now they have to take care of it by themselves, which all effects the incidences of child abuse and neglect."

 South Korean politicians have called for doubling existing sentences for child abuse perpetrators.
 But Lee believes that punishing parents will not solve the problem.
 A more comprehensive approach is required, he stressed.